StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 ## Using the RecyclerView

-Using a RecyclerView has the following key steps:
+Using a RecyclerView involves the following key steps:

 1. Add **RecyclerView support library** to the Gradle build file
 2. Define a **model class** to use as the data source